pradeep3sep/interviewquestion/README dsa.md

         }
     }

-    // Function to reverse a linked list starting from a given node reverse(node) {
+    // leetcode - 206.
+Function to reverse a linked list starting from a given node reverse(node) {
         let prev = null;
         let current = node;